Artworks bought by schools

 Both the artist and board members must declare any personal or professional conflicts of interest to ensure the commission is based on sound, unbiased decision-making.

-Follow our procurement policy which includes thresholds at which you must undertake a competitive tender.
+Follow our school property procurement policy which includes thresholds at which you must undertake a competitive tender.

 Artwork is usually only insured for the cost of the materials used to create it.
 If you want to insure it for its artistic value you need to: